lthms/soap.coffee-lthms/site/posts/MonadTransformers.md

     Transformers are a great abstraction, but nowadays I would probably try to choose another approach.

-In Haskell, you deal with that kind of challenges by relying on the Reader Monad.
+In Haskell, you deal with that kind of challenge by relying on the Reader Monad.
 It carries an environment in a transparent way.
 The only thing is, I was already using the State Monad to carry the computation result.
 But that’s not an issue with the Monad Transformers.